RiceViz/TaroMama/README.md

 Tyran Rice: Added music and interactive sound to the game and also a way to combine ingredients to create the final product (musubi).
 Also created the pixel art for the musubi

+The deployed page currently does not work.
+You can use this link instead: https://tdolbow.github.io/Taro-Mama/